Find all the fun in New Braunfels for families right here!

 Gruene River Grill

+The Gruene River Grill is the ideal venue for lunch or dinner in the Gruene historic district.
 Overlooking the Guadalupe River, the restaurant is almost hidden.
-On nice days, opt for outdoor seating in the hopes that you will get a table with a view of the river.
-If not, there are separately themed dining areas, like the one with stained glass windows overlooking the river, or the room filled with law books and chandeliers.
-American food is on the menu along with some Texas classics like Gruene Chicken Enchiladas or Country Fried Steak.
+On a nice day, opt for outdoor seating with a river view.
+If not, there are separately themed dining areas, like the one with stained glass windows overlooking the river or the room filled with law books and chandeliers.
+American food and some Texas classics like Gruene Chicken Enchiladas or Country Fried Steak are on the menu.

-While in Texas Hill Country, it’s imperative that German food be on the menu at some point during your trip.
-Krause’s Biergarten and Cafe is a unique venue in the downtown area offering several dining areas, some more family friendly than the others (I would request the small cafe room in the back with kids, avoiding the much louder biergarten).
+While in Texas Hill Country, German food must be on the menu during your trip.
+Krause’s Biergarten and Cafe is a unique venue in the downtown area offering several dining areas, some more family-friendly than the others (I would request the small cafe room in the back with kids, avoiding the much louder Biergarten).

 2 Tarts Bakery

-What I adored about this bakery is that it stayed open late.
-The quirky cafe offered coffee, tea, and even sweet/savory breakfast items.
+What I adored about this bakery was that it stayed open late.
+The quirky cafe offered coffee, tea, and sweet/savory breakfast items.
 Of course, we visited after dinner, so we were in the mood for a sweet treat.
-From cupcakes (this month’s specialty was the blackberry cupcake with almond buttercream) and cookies to french macarons, there is something for everyone.
+From cupcakes and cookies to french macarons, there is something for everyone.
 Try the homemade pop tarts – delicious!

-Head to the oldest bakery in Texas while in downtown New Braunfels , one with more than a few traditional German treats.
+Head to the oldest bakery in Texas in downtown New Braunfels.
+You’ll find more than a few traditional German treats.
 I’d had my heart set on visiting Naegelin’s, but we missed closing time by 30 minutes.
-One peek through the window and I regretted it immediately.
-From kolaches to strudels and cookies to coffee cake, be sure to stop by and partake during the daytime.
-Be warned that they are closed on Sundays.
+One peek through the window, and I regretted it immediately.
+Stop by and partake in kolaches, strudels, and cookies to coffee cake during the daytime.

 Rhea’s Ice Cream

 Stop by Rhea’s Ice Cream while walking through Gruene.
-Unique flavors like Big Red, Circus Animal Cookie, Avocado Coconut, and Strawberry Nutella, keep visitors coming back for more.
-Vegan options available.
+Unique flavors like Big Red, Circus Animal Cookie, Avocado Coconut, and Strawberry Nutella keep visitors coming back for more.
+Vegan options are available.

-For family fun in the area, there are countless other activities to enjoy.
-You’ll find live music, a trampoline park, and even a drive-in movie theater.
-There is so much to do and see that it’s time so start planning your next adventure, one that begins and ends in New Braunfels.
+There are countless other activities to enjoy for family fun in the area.
+You’ll find live music, a trampoline park, and a drive-in movie theater.
+There is so much to do and see that it’s time to start planning your next adventure, beginning and ending in New Braunfels.